Spetsnaz-Dev/fleek/README.md

 ---

 ## Features

 - **Async API** for submitting text prompts and checking job status
 - **Background job processing** with Dramatiq and Redis
 - **PostgreSQL** for job persistence
 - **Media storage** (local, extensible to S3/MinIO)
 - **Dockerized** for easy deployment
+- **Swagger UI** for easy testing of APIs and docs

+Implemented everything that is asked in assignment except Alembic for migration(was not able to configure it properly)
 ---

 ## Quick Start (Docker)

 1. **Clone the repository:**

    ```sh
    git clone https://github.com/Spetsnaz-Dev/fleek.git
    cd fleek
    ```

 2. **Set up environment variables:**

    - Copy the example below into a `.env` file (edit as needed):
      ```env
      DATABASE_URL=postgresql+asyncpg://ravindra:password@db:5432/fleek